3.3 Advanced usage

 To interpret arbitrary expressions, the package uses exec().
 It should therefore not be used in a context where malicious input could occur.

 Simple expressions can contain many standard mathematical functions, e.g., sin(a) + b**2 is a valid expression.
 PDE and evaluate() furthermore accept differential operators defined in this package.
 Note that operators need to be specified with their full name, i.e., laplace for a scalar Laplacian and vector_laplace for a Laplacian operating on a vector field.
 Moreover, the dot product between two vector fields can be denoted by using dot(field1, field2) in the expression, and outer(field1, field2) calculates an outer product.
-In this case, boundary conditons for the operators can be specified using the bc argument, in which case the same boundary conditions are applied to all operators.
+In this case, boundary conditions for the operators can be specified using the bc argument, in which case the same boundary conditions are applied to all operators.
 The additional argument bc_ops provides a more fine-grained control, where conditions for each individual operator can be specified.

 Expressions also support user-defined functions via the user_funcs argument, which is a dictionary that maps the name of a function to an actual implementation.
 Finally, constants can be defined using the consts argument.
 Constants can either be individual numbers or spatially extended data, which provide values for each grid point.
 Note that in the latter case only the actual grid data should be supplied, i.e., the data attribute of a potential field class.